tashatsar/airflow_basics/README.md

 # airflow_basics
 Some notes on Airflow basics for beginners.
 Partially based on course [Apache Airflow: The Hands-On Guide](https://udemy.com/course/the-ultimate-hands-on-course-to-master-apache-airflow) and mostly on the [official documentation](https://airflow.apache.org/docs/apache-airflow/stable/index.html).
 The followng commands and code worked for Win10, Airflow in Docker.

+**#bestpractice**: to become more familiar with consepts it's highly recommended to check the [tutorial](https://airflow.apache.org/docs/apache-airflow/stable/tutorial.html)

 ## Table of Contents
 1. [Docker basics](#docker-basics):
 	1. [Docker basics](#docker-basics)